Andromeda08/Andromeda08/readme.md

 ### 🐈 Hello, I'm Balázs Kovács 🐈
 #### About me
-- 🎓 BSc in Computer Engineering at the Budapet University of Technology.
+- 🎓 BSc. in Computer Engineering at the Budapet University of Technology.
+- 📚 Studing Visual Computing MSc. at `TBD`
 - 💼 I'm currently working as a full-stack web developer.
 - 🖥️ However, my main interest lies in visual computing, especially rendering engine development using modern techniques and APIs such as Vulkan.